-Despite its name, Boston ivy is not native to Boston but native to eastern Asia.
+Despite its name, Boston-ivy is not native to Boston but to eastern Asia.
 This deciduous vine is often used to cover brick walls and other hard surfaces of old universities buildings or famous ball fields.
 Dark green leaves turn a brilliant red in the fall.

 - Zone 8

 - Acid soil,

 A fast growing, deciduous, woody vine that typically grows 30 to 50 feet high.
 It is a vigorous clinging vine that clings to surfaces with holdfasts.

 Clinging vines attach themselves directly to a surface by means of holdfasts (adhesive discs) or by small aerial roots.
 This type of vine grows best on a flat surface, such as stone, masonry walls and wood.